-Inattentive ADHD (formerly called ADD) often manifests as forgetfulness, apathy, or distractibility, and can be mistaken for anxiety or a mood disorder in adults.
+Inattentive ADHD (often called ADD) manifests as forgetfulness, disengagement, or distractibility, and can be mistaken for anxiety or a mood disorder in adults.
 In children, it may resemble a learning disorder.
-Here, we take an in-depth look at inattentive vs. hyperactive symptoms of ADHD, so you get the right diagnosis.
+Here, we take an in-depth look at inattentive vs. hyperactive symptoms of ADHD.

 Inattentive ADHD (once called ADD) is a subtype of attention deficit hyperactivity disorder that often manifests as limited attention span, distractibility, forgetfulness, or procrastination.
 People with inattentive ADHD make careless mistakes because they have difficulty sustaining focus, following detailed instructions, and organizing tasks and activities.
 They are easily distracted by external stimuli, and often lose things.
 They may leave projects unfinished and appear not to listen when you speak.
 These are all symptoms of Inattentive-Type ADHD; they are not personal defects.

-A student with inattentive ADHD may quietly stare out the window while her work goes unfinished; this 'spacey' or 'daydreamy' behavior is overlook or mischaracterize as laziness or apathy.
+A student with inattentive ADHD may quietly stare out the window while her work goes unfinished; this 'spacey' or 'daydreamy' behavior is overlooked or mischaracterized as laziness or apathy.
 According to the National Institute of Mental Health, symptoms of inattentive ADHD are far less likely to be recognized by parents, teachers, and medical professionals, and they rarely get the treatment they need.
-This leads to academic frustration, apathy, and undue shame that can last a lifetime.
+This leads to academic frustration, apathy, and shame that can last a lifetime.

 2 of 16

 The classic ADHD patient in most people's minds is the overly energetic, disruptive 9-year-old boy who loves to jump off dangerously high things and seems to be driven by a motor.
 In reality, only 20 to 25 percent of people with ADHD fit the hyperactive subtype.
 There are three subtypes recognized in the diagnostic criteria: